rapidsai/raft/BUILD.md

 ### <a id="build_cxx_source"></a>Building RAFT C++ from source in cmake

-RAFT uses the [RAPIDS cmake](https://github.com/rapidsai/rapids-cmake) library so it can be more easily included into downstream projects.
-RAPIDS cmake provides a convenience layer around the [Cmake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake).
+RAFT uses the [RAPIDS-CMake](https://github.com/rapidsai/rapids-cmake) library so it can be more easily included into downstream projects.
+RAPIDS cmake provides a convenience layer around the [CMake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake).

 The following example is similar to invoking `find_package(raft)` but uses `rapids_cpm_find`, which provides a richer and more flexible configuration landscape by using CPM to fetch any dependencies not already available to the build.
 The `raft::raft` link target will be made available and it's recommended that it be used as a `PRIVATE` link dependency in downstream projects.
 The `COMPILE_LIBRARIES` option enables the building the shared libraries.